Revisiting Few-Shot Learning from a Causal Perspective: Two Causal Methods for FSL

-Here we propose a general causal method for FSL motivated by \textbf{Eq. (\ref{approx})}.
-As indicated by \textbf{Eq. (\ref{approx})}, we can design a method considering three aspects: 1) Taking the term $\sum_{z \in Z} P(z|x)$ into consideration, we can obtain diverse representations of example.
-2) Taking the term $P(y|x',z)$ into consideration, we can make predictions by exploring the relationship between examples such as computing distance in a learned metric space.
-3) Taking the term $P(x')$ into consideration, the importance of a training example should be relevant to its frequency of occurrence.

-The pipeline of our method and its corresponding causal interpretation in \textbf{Eq. (\ref{approx})} are illustrated in Figure \ref{pipeline}.
-We obtain diverse representations of test example from CLIP~\cite{radford2021learning} backbone and from BLIP~\cite{li2022blip} backbone.
-Intermediate predictions are performed via CLIP Attention Block and BLIP Attention Block.
-The final prediction is the linear combination of intermediate predictions.
+The pipeline of our ensemble method and its corresponding causal interpretation in \textbf{Eq. (\ref{approx})} are shown in Figure~\ref{pipeline}.
+To obtain diverse representations, we use the model Tip-Adapter-F~\cite{zhang2022tip}, which is the state-of-the-art model for FSL, along with the model Zero-shot BLIP~\cite{li2022blip}.
+Please note that other backbones and interactive functions are also applicable.
+After that, according to \textbf{Eq. (\ref{approx})}, the intermediate predictions are performed via Tip-Adapter-F and BLIP, and the final prediction is the linear combination of intermediate predictions.